CTSRD-CHERI/cheribsd-getting-started/src/features/kernel.md

 | `PURECAP`     | Compiled with internal memory safety |
 | `NODEBUG`     | Compiled without kernel debugging features |
 | `NOCAPREVOKE` | Compiled without userspace heap temporal safety |

+The default kernel uses the `GENERIC-MORELLO` kernel configuration, and is a hybrid kernel with debugging and userspace heap temporal safety enabled.
+It is unsuitable for benchmarking; instead, use a `NODEBUG` kernel configuration.
+The default kernel is expected to change to a pure-capability kernel in future CheriBSD releases.

 Kernel directory names are in the form `/boot/kernel*`; the default kernel is named `/boot/kernel`.